South Korea expresses 'concern' over US immigration raid at Hyundai's Georgia plant

 The Pew Research Center, citing preliminary Census Bureau data, says the U.S. labor force lost more than 1.2 million immigrants from January through July.
 That includes people who are in the country illegally as well as legal residents.

-Hyundai and LG's battery joint venture, HL-GA Battery Company, said in a statement that it's “cooperating fully with the appropriate authorities" and paused construction to assist their work.
+Hyundai and LG's battery joint venture, HL-GA Battery Company, said in a statement that it's “cooperating fully with the appropriate authorities" and paused construction of the battery site to assist their work.

 Operations at Hyundai's EV manufacturing plant weren't interrupted, said plant spokesperson Bianca Johnson.